macCesar/ti.youtube/README.md

 ## ti.youtube

-A simple library to get the URL of a given **YouTube Video ID** and use it natively with Ti.Media.VideoPlayer
+A simple library to get the URL of the given **YouTube Video ID** to use it natively with Ti.Media.VideoPlayer

 It returns an URL object with the following attributes: